 Over the next few months, we will be featuring a number of contributions from a range of experts with differing viewpoints.
 In the first article (below) Sean Pert argues that, in most cases, the term ‘Inconsistent Phonological Disorder’ (IPD) more accurately describes children’s difficulties.

-Do get in touch to let us know what you think.
+Do leave a comment to let us know what you think.